probprog/anglican/doc/intro.md

     $ git clone https://bitbucket.org/dtolpin/anglican

-Anglican is in `code`.
-Change the current directory to `code`, open `project.clj` and add the path to the directory in which `example.clj` resides to `:resource-paths`.
+Open `project.clj` and add the path to the directory in which `example.clj` resides to `:resource-paths`.
-For example, if example.clj is in '/home/user/anglican', the `:resource-paths` line might look like:
+For example, if example.clj is in '/home/user/anglican', the `:resource-paths` that needs to be added would look like:

-    :resource-paths ["/home/user/anglican" "../examples"]
+    :resource-paths ["/home/user/anglican"]

 You can now run